Tailor-made Tour 19 days from £4400 per person

 Spend the day exploring the park’s astounding landscapes on foot with your guide.
 Excursion boats are also available for leisurely trips on the lake to hidden waterfalls, caves and minority villages.

-Travel back to Hanoi today, arriving in time for a spot of last-minute souvenir shopping.
+Travel back to Hanoi today.
+Arrive in time for a spot of last-minute souvenir shopping.

 Fly back to the UK.